fxru/pmundaphon/description/pmundaphon.md

 Problematic set, maybe due to a conflation of distinct etyma with different etymological pre-nasal vowels.

-##### _\*ɟxlxN_ ‘long/tall’ (\#0082-5)
+##### _\*ɟVlVN_ ‘long/tall’ (\#0082-5)

 zuleŋa, FR, ɟele:n, RSED.p123, sileŋ, BDBH.2601, silej, AG08.p651, jhelo(g, b, m), PKED.p92, ɟaliŋ, PJDW.210, clæ, PGEG.p15, jeleɲ, CSED.p260, jiliŋ, BMED.p83, jiliɲ, DHED.p165, —, —, —, —, \*ɟxlxN, long/tall, #0082, V340, 740,

 - Pinnow 1959: V340 / MKCD: 740 _\*jiliiŋ_ (& _\*jiliŋ_?); _\*jla\[i\]ŋ_ ‘long’

-The set _\*ɟxlxN_ ‘long/tall’ displays unclear reflexes of a final nasal.
-The problems are aggravated by the fact that this might be a fused set of two or more etyma meaning long, tall, high, slim, and realted concepts all besed in the consonantal frame _\*ɟxlxN_, but with different vowels.
+The set _\*ɟVlVN_ ‘long/tall’ displays unclear reflexes of a final nasal.
+The problems are aggravated by the fact that this might be a fused set of two or more etyma meaning long, tall, high, slim, and realted concepts all besed in the consonantal frame _\*ɟVlVN_, but with different vowels.
 If we assume that the character of the vowel preceding the nasal may influence the the form in certain languages, the problem of the different etyma with different vowels is fundamental for the reconstruction of the final nasal.

 #### _\*n_ (Medial)